ryik5/FlexibleDBMS/README.md

 ### Usage

-Install at .NET framework at least ver.
-4.5
+before using it has to check and install .NET framework ver.
+4.5 or above

 Run FlexibleDBMS.exe

 - Import text files or Excel ones into a local SQLite DB